 You want to make sure there are enough connectivity ports on both the front and the rear panel.
 The front panel should have multiple USB ports and audio ports.
 It should have suitable connectivity for accessories like remote controllers, headphones and external storage drives.

 The rear panel, on the other hand, should have connectivity for the main parts of the gaming setup including a monitor, ethernet, mouse and keyboard.

 Some prebuilt gaming PCs come with customizable RGB lighting on interior and front panels to make your gaming setup “come alive”.
 If you like to play in the dark, such lights can upgrade the aesthetics of your gaming setup.

 While building your own PCs has its advantages, you don’t get the support and warranty that comes with prebuilt gaming PCs.
 When looking for a prebuilt gaming PC, you need to look for various things including performance, design, upgradability and connectivity.

 Prebuilt gaming PCs come with a variety of configurations and aesthetics.
 If you want the best prebuilt gaming PC, go for the Alienware Aurora R11, that comes with super powerful specs.

 If you want the best budget gaming PC that has good performance, check out the review of CyberPowerPC Gamer Xtreme in this guide above.
-With a good Gaming PC you will always need a good gaming setup which needs a good gaming chair, gaming Desk.
+With a good Gaming PC you will always need a good gaming setup which needs a good gaming chair, best gaming Desk.